 It is a gloomy Monday morning and the rain we have been experiencing may just be sufficient to get the Kabul river flowing again and to move some of the plastic materials that currently cover the river bed as it passes through town, downstream.

-After a frantic last few days trying to get the required outputs put out I have come to end of this trip and thus this is my last missive for a while.
+After a frantic last few days trying to get the required outputs put out, I have come to the end of this trip, and thus this is my last missive for a while.

 Farewell for now.